 a classical unit where tonality integrates into atonality and classical into industrial, using digitally processed instrumentation and synthetic sounds.
 This album was performed live in December 1999 at the Prague Industrial Festival (Galerie Exodus) under the patronage of the

-The last symphonic work, SYMPHONY NO. 4 "DESCENT FROM THE CROSS" (2001) is a thematic opus, originally inspired by Dostoevski’s interpretation of Albrecht Dürer’s painting of the same name.
+SYMPHONY NO. 4 "DESCENT FROM THE CROSS" (2001) is a thematic opus, originally inspired by Dostoevski’s interpretation of Albrecht Dürer’s painting of the same name.
 Epically, the symphony may

 be understood as a sort of filling of the gap between Christ’s death and laying into the grave, the process which is not given much space in the bible.
 The atmosphere created here is a deeply immersive and sharply painful experience,